 Aviation Hazards and Travel Risks

-The crisis has also created dangerous conditions for air travel.
-Multiple aviation shootdowns and accidents have been reported since the strikes began.
-Filipino migrant workers attempting to return home or travel between Middle Eastern assignments now face heightened safety risks, adding another layer of uncertainty to an already volatile employment landscape in the region.
+The crisis created dangerous air travel conditions with multiple aviation shootdowns and accidents reported since strikes began.
+Filipino migrant workers attempting to return home or travel between Middle Eastern assignments now face heightened safety risks, adding uncertainty to an already volatile employment landscape in the region.

 Government Response and Evacuation Preparedness